JFK Assassination Records Processing Project

 What does the John F Kennedy Assassination Records Collection Act of 1992 say about the release of assassination records?

-According to the Act, all records that were previously authorized for withholding by the ARRB are to be released no later than 25 years after the signing of the Act, unless the President authorizes further withholding.
-That date is October 26, 2017.
-Agencies who would like their information withheld for longer, need to file a formal appeal with the President.
+According to the JFK Act, all records that were previously authorized for withholding by the ARRB (under section 6) are to be released no later than 25 years after the signing of the Act, unless the President authorizes further withholding.
+That date was October 26, 2017.
+Agencies who wanted their information withheld for longer filed formal appeals with the President in accordance with the JFK Act.

 Where is the withdrawn material physically kept?